blazium-engine/blazium-docs/tutorials/io/runtime_file_loading_and_saving.rst

     # Load an existing glTF scene.
     # GLTFState is used by GLTFDocument to store the loaded scene's state.
-    # GLTFDocument is the class that handles actually loading glTF data into a Godot node tree,
+    # GLTFDocument is the class that handles actually loading glTF data into a Blazium node tree,
     # which means it supports glTF features such as lights and cameras.
     var gltf_document_load = GLTFDocument.new()
     var gltf_state_load = GLTFState.new()